saralakani/saralakani.github.io/_posts/2020-12-04-RAN-LSTM-post1.md

 ![_RSRQ_ vs _time stamp_](/assets/img/rsrqVScqi.png "_RSRQ_ vs _time stamp_")

 At this point we decide to stick to _RSRP_ and _RSRQ_ as our feature set and ignore time stamp because neiher _CQI_ calculation nor signal strenght are functions of time.
-In the next step we prepare our data for a supervised learning regression model.
+In the next post we prepare our data for a supervised learning regression model. s

-## Data prep
-So far we know that we have integer data